leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Advanced</strong></legend>

 The notion that the argument is interpreted to produce a value as soon as the function call is encountered characterizes Yocto-JavaScript as a _call-by-value_ language [call-by-name-call-by-value-and-the-lambda-calculus]().
 JavaScript and most other popular programming languages are call-by-value as well, but there is one notable exception, Haskell, which is a _call-by-need_ language.
 In a call-by-need language the argument is interpreted only if it is _needed_, for example, if it is used in the function position of another call (see [](#a-function-that-is-not-immediate)), or if it is the result of the program (see [](#continuing-to-run-after-a-function-call)).
-In a call-by-need language the result of the program above would be `` js`z => ((y => y)(x => x)) ``, and the call `` js`(y => y)(x => x) `` would not be computed is not computed, because it is not needed.
-There is yet another policy for when to interpret arguments called _call-by-name_: the difference between call-by-name and call-by-need is that in a call-by-name language the an argument may be computed multiple times if it is used multiple times, but in a call-by-need language an argument is guaranteed to be computed at most once.
+In a call-by-need language the result of the program above would be `` js`z => ((y => y)(x => x)) ``, and the call `` js`(y => y)(x => x) `` would not be computed, because it is not needed.
+Besides call-by-value and call-by-need, there is yet another policy for when to interpret arguments: _call-by-name_.
+The policy of call-by-name is similar to call-by-need, except that an argument that is used multiple times could be computed multiple times in a call-by-name language, and it is guaranteed to be computed at most once in a call-by-need language.

 </fieldset>